CazzoPMX/KKPMX/Readme.md

 ## What I do when working on a model (aka What to do if you don't know what to do)

- - After exporting, usually looking at the raw model to see how it looks (just out of curiosity)
+ - After exporting, sometimes looking at the raw model to see how it looks (just out of curiosity)
     - This can also save some hassle in case something obvious isn't correct to re-export instead of wasting time.
     - And don't worry if things are visible which are hidden in KK -- This will be taken care of later.
  - Hiding materials that should stay hidden initially; They will receive a 'Show X' morph later (except if called Bonelyfans).
- - Run the 'All-in-one' mode, keeping defaults as needed
+ - Run the 'All-in-one' mode, this will generate several model files:
-    - On the first run, this will generate '{modelname}_org' as backup to preserve the original import (or load if it already exists)
+    - '{modelname}_org': (Only on the first run) as backup to preserve the original import (or load if it already exists)
-    - If asked, use the generated *.json (usually chosen automatically if the sole option).
-    - Sorting is optional, but helps reducing the clutter of textures
+    - '#generateJSON.json': Transforms the preexisting *.json into a dedicated order list for Materials
+    - '{modelname}_mat_backup': The model with GameSettings applied, but before cleaning up invisible faces.
+    - '{modelname}_better': After all transformations are done.
+    - '{modelname}_better2': Deeper cleanup of unused bones, rigids, and joints.
+    - '{modelname}': The end result is stored back into the original file (aka a copy of [better2])
- - Opening 'model_better.pmx' for additional edits.
+ - Opening 'model.pmx' for additional edits.
-    - The script (except sorting) takes care to not overwrite any files and appends '_2', '_3' etc, so take care to use the latest version or delete anything not needed anymore.
+    - The script takes care to not overwrite any other PMX files and appends '_2', '_3' etc, so take care to use the latest version or delete anything not needed anymore.
  - Checking / Cleaning up Physics that cause issues in TransformView:
     - Going through Rigids, setting noisy ones to 'all green' (or deleting if not needed)
-    - Also detangling some chains if necessary (See [Rigging Mode 3])
 > Since there is no enforeced naming structure on the bones, sometimes it may fail to get auto-rigged and require manual edits.
     - This involves either removing Rigids + Joints -or- rewire bones & rigids to split chains
+ - Adjusting Morphs:
     - Verifying Morphs (especially A E I O U & Blinking, again via TransformView):
+       - If the eye does not fully close (or closes too deep), you can adjust the factor with [Mode 09] in the Script
     - Adjusting morph items that should always stay hidden / always stay visible
-    - Combining other things as needed
     - Cleanup the [Display] Group from morphs I don't need for this model.
  - Adjusting Materials:
+    - Deleting cleanup artifacts ('DELETE_ME')
-    - Reorder clothes into proper order for alpha layering
+    - Reorder some materials to fine-tune for alpha layering
-       - Proper order means 'inside' is sorted before 'outside' (e.g. Socks before Shoes, Bra before Shirt before Jacket, etc.
+       - 'Proper order' means 'inside' is sorted before 'outside' (e.g. Socks before Shoes, Bra before Shirt before Jacket, etc.
+    - Merge materials that seem save to do so (as well as textures)
-    - Untick 'Edge (Outline)' in severe cases (those with lots of 'black textures')
+    - Untick 'Edge (Outline)' in severe cases (those with lots of 'black texture')
        - A lot of that should already be covered by [Prune invisible faces].
- - Re-adjust the model to ground level
+ - Re-adjust the model to ground level (with the 'Adjust for Ground' Morph)
  - Adding the extra bones from 'Semi-Standard Bones Plugin (PMX)'
- - Applying the 'bounce' morph.
+ - Saving as 'model_beta.pmx'
+ - Applying some readjustment morphs like 'bounce', 'Adjust for Ground', 'RetractEye', etc.
  - Saving as 'model.pmx'

 ## Help